Tyrn/wei/the-insider-en.typ

      Grinning Kissur released Shavash's hand, turned to the shelf and picked up an  onion shaped  watch  with a crystal top.
-Agitation briefly  ran over Shavash's  face -  he  loved this onion  more than any of his concubines and Kissur knew  that.
+Agitation briefly  ran over Shavash's  face---he  loved this onion  more than any of his concubines and Kissur knew  that.
 Kissur squeezed the  onion in his fist and  waved  it  in front of Shavash's face.